In this guide we’ll cover the following questions:

 If your parents were not able to have enough college savings to completely pay for your college degree, or if you’re paying for college on your own, there are still a number of ways you can make that degree affordable.
 Gift aid and federal financial aid will be paramount for you.

 The form can be found online at https://fafsa.ed.gov/, and goes live October 1 of each year (though the submission deadline can vary depending on your home state).
 That FAFSA will apply to potential financial aid for the following academic year.
 For example, the FAFSA that opens October 1, 2018, will apply to the academic year starting in the fall of 2019.

 The FAFSA will outline which federal grants, and federal student loans you’re eligible for.
 Filing the FAFSA should be your number one priority when it comes to financial aid.
 It can affect federal aid, institutional aid, and even outside scholarships as the form determines your financial need.

 How to Pay for College: Gift Aid: Scholarships & Grants

-When deciding on how to pay for college, scholarships vs. grants are by far and away the best method of paying for college.
+When deciding on how to pay for college, scholarships vs. grants are by far and away from the best method of paying for college.
 These sources of gift aid don’t have to be repaid and can reduce your likelihood of student loan debt.

 There are plenty of scholarship opportunities available.
 It’s worthwhile to spend some time searching and applying for as many scholarships as possible.
 Even smaller awards can really add up.

 Applying for Institutional Scholarships & Grants

 Colleges award their students scholarships and grants through their financial aid award letter.
 These financial aid packages can greatly reduce your overall cost and make that school option more affordable.
 To apply, speak to the school’s financial aid office and learn how to submit your application for consideration.